Categories: Undergraduate Courses

 ARH 239 Materials & Methods

 ARH 239 Materials & Methods Material choices are design decisions.
 You’ll evaluate the unique properties and construction methods of materials, including the social constructs, environmental impacts, and design opportunities they provide.
-Prerequisites: ARH 150 & LA 107 or LA 108 Featured Image: Francisco Gonzalez Course Learning Outcomes Select appropriate materials and create detailed…
+Prerequisites: FND 113 & one of the following ARH 170, IAD 210, IND 123 Featured Image: Francisco Gonzalez Course Learning Outcomes Select…

 ARH 240 Site Design & Mapping

 ARH 240 Site Design & Mapping Experience the dynamic interdisciplinary nature of site design.
 Taking physical characteristics, regulatory parameters, accessibility, and sustainable design principles into consideration, you’ll develop a site design that combines your skills and understanding of topography, landscape, and urban design.
-Prerequisites: ARH 170 and one of the following: ARH 180 or…
+Prerequisites: One of the following: ARH 180, LAN 223, IND 123,…

 ARH 255 STUDIO 4 ASSEMBLY BUILDING & CONTEXT